maurolepore/meetups/code/text-processing/README.md

 # split $accepted_name into new $genus and $species columns

 # split $diet so that you only keep the first assigned category

-# split $taxon_environment into the three possible categories (brackish, freshwater, terrestrial)
 ```

-What if there are a number of things you need matched?
+What if there are a number of words you need matched?
 What if the text isn't well defined (e.g., not bordered nicely by spaces)?

-## Regular expressions (aka regex or regexp)
+# Regular expressions (aka regex or regexp)

 The same way "%Y" and "%y" are different ways (placeholders) of representing years in date/time objects, regular expressions describe patterns in text using symbols.
 You can search for the literal letter "d" (`pattern = "d"`) or you can search for any digit (0-9) (`pattern = "\\d"`).
 Nearly all of the functions mentioned above for cleaning and parsing can take a regex pattern.